Doing Business in Singapore

 - Hinduism (5%)

-- Singapore has a significant Confucianism influence
+- Singapore has a significant Confucianism influence in his culture.

-Singapore belongs to the Buddhist Civilization
+Singapore belongs to the Buddhist Civilisation

 - The Republic of Singapore consistently scores high marks in the global